-- 1 or 2 full years earlier (no individual months possible), or - defer the withdrawal of the pension for 1 to 5 years at maximum.
+- 1 or 2 full years earlier (no individual months possible), or

+- defer the withdrawal of the pension for 1 to 5 years at maximum.

-The reduction for early drawing of the retirement pension is 6.8% for one year and 13.6% for two years.
-Upon deferment of the withdrawal the pension is increased by a monthly supplement (max.
-31.5%).
-During the deferment, the pension may be taken, i. e. drawn, at any time by the beneficiary.
+If an early pension is taken, the reduction is 6.8 % for one year and 13.6 % for two years.
+The reduction is reset on reaching ordinary retirement age.
+In the event of deferral, the retirement pension is increased by a monthly supplement (max.
+31.5 %).
+During the deferral the pension can be called upon, i.e. drawn, at the holder's own discretion.